 That’s how a broken bone or an open wound becomes a life-threatening condition.

 “In those situations, time becomes a factor.
-Staying warm and not losing whatever existing warmth and body temperature you have is really going to save your life in those conditions, so make sure you always have an emergency blanket,” Cowan says.
-“Staying hydrated is also important – it'll help you with temperature regulation, so your body will not have to work quite as hard to maintain homeostasis.”
+Staying warm and not losing whatever existing warmth and body temperature you have is really going to save your life in those conditions, so make sure you always have an emergency blanket,” Global Rescue operations personnel recommends.
+“Staying hydrated is also important – it will help you with temperature regulation, so your body will not have to work quite as hard to maintain homeostasis.”